 - Organisation of Workshop on LWR-UAM and other EGUAM benchmarks.

-- Specifications on SFR transient analysis benchmark.
+- Specifications on Sodium cooled Fast Reactor (SFR) transient analysis benchmark.

-- State-of-the-art Report on Natural Behaviour of Sodium Cooled Fast Reactor under Unprotected Transients as a Function of Fuel Nature and Core Size.
+- State-of-the-art report on Natural Behaviour of Sodium Cooled Fast Reactor under Unprotected Transients as a Function of Fuel Nature and Core Size.

 - Syntheses of the UAM-SFR results and Recommendations for Completion of the BEPU Process.